A lovely little film festival: dotdotdot offers a warm dose of entertainment to while away sultry August evenings in Vienna…

 How to get to dotdotdot

 The Volkskundemuseum lives in one of Vienna’s finer semi-Bohemian districts (Josefstadt), a little behind the town hall and Rathausplatz that dominate the western edge of the city centre.
+But I await details of the new location, which should still be in the same district.

-You’re not far from a tidbit of musical history, either.
+You’re not far from a tidbit of musical history, here.
 Both Haydn and Bruckner performed at the Piaristenkirche church.
 Bruckner even took his compositional music exam there.
 He passed, you won’t be surprised to learn.

-Subway: the closest station is Rathaus on the U2 line, but you could catch the U6 to Alser Straße, then jump on the 43 tram toward the centre for a couple of stops
+Subway: the closest station is Rathaus on the U2 line, but you could catch the U6 to Alser Straße, then jump on the 43 tram toward the centre for a couple of stops.

 Tram/bus: take the 5 or 33 tram to Laudongasse.
 If coming from the centre, take the 43 or 44 tram from Schottentor and get off at Lange Gasse.
-The 13A bus also stops at Laudongasse
+The 13A bus also stops at Laudongasse.

-Address: Laudongasse 15-19, 1080 Vienna
+Address: TBA, 1080 Vienna